nitad54448/yappari-5-1/README.md

 ## Quick Installation (Recommended)
 1. Download latest `Volume.zip` from [Releases](https://github.com/nitad54448/yappari-5-1/releases) section
    - Do NOT download source file archives
-   - Select most recent version unless encountering bugs
+   - Select most recent version
-   - If bugs occur, download earlier release version
+   - If bugs occur, download earlier release version and use the Forum to describe the problem.

 ## Advanced Installation (Optional)
 ### Prerequisites:
-- Windows 10 (64-bit) or Windows 11
-- Standard screen resolution
 - LabVIEW 2023 runtime engine, obtained through either:
-  - Direct Yappari installation
+  - A previous direct Yappari installation
   - Other LabVIEW 2023 programs
   - Manual download from ni.com

 ### Advanced Installation Steps:
-1. If runtime engine is not present:
+1. If Labview 2023 runtime engine is not present:
    - Use the full install available in Releases, or
    - Download LabVIEW 2023 engine from [ni.com](https://www.ni.com/fr/support/downloads/software-products/download.labview-runtime.html#484336)
-3. Download files:
+2. Download files:
    - Use green "Code" button
    - Download as ZIP file
    - Note: Contains latest version only